 Prohibiting menthol as a characterizing flavor in cigarettes is not solely a public health issue; it is a social justice issue as well.
 The tobacco industry has targeted African American communities with advertising for menthol cigarettes for nearly 70 years.
-The tobacco industry has used multiple strategies and tactics to reach the African American population, including print media, in-store advertising, community and music events, distribution of free cigarettes from mobile vans, and specialized promotions.17 The legacy of this advertising is reflected in the continued high prevalence of menthol cigarette use among African American smokers.
-According to 2018 NSDUH data, 85% of African American smokers smoke menthols, compared to just 29% of White smokers.18 Preference for menthol is also disproportionately high among lesbian, gay, and bisexual smokers, smokers with mental health problems, socioeconomically disadvantaged populations, and pregnant women.19
+The tobacco industry has used multiple strategies and tactics to reach the African American population, including print media, in-store advertising, community and music events, distribution of free cigarettes from mobile vans, and specialized promotions.
+19 This targeted marketing continues today.
+A 2021 study found that in California, Newport cigarettes cost an estimated 25 cents less in neighborhoods with the highest proportions of Black residents.20

+The legacy of this advertising is reflected in the continued high prevalence of menthol cigarette use among African American smokers.
+According to 2018 NSDUH data, 85% of African American smokers smoke menthols, compared to just 29% of White smokers.21 Preference for menthol is also disproportionately high among lesbian, gay, and bisexual smokers, smokers with mental health problems, socioeconomically disadvantaged populations, and pregnant women.22

 The high rates of menthol smoking result in a disproportionate burden of tobacco-related death and disease among African Americans due to menthol's role in decreasing cessation.
-This is despite high motivation to quit among African American smokers, who are more likely to have made a quit attempt
+This is despite high motivation to quit among African American smokers, who are more likely to have made a quit attempt and used counseling services in the previous year than White smokers.23 In its 2011 report to FDA, TPSAC estimated that by 2020, 4,700 excess deaths among African Americans would be attributable to menthol cigarettes.24 Research continues to support menthol's role in tobacco-related health disparities.
+A recent meta-analysis found that among African Americans, menthol smokers have a 12% lower odds of smoking cessation compared to non-menthol smokers25 and, as noted above, PATH data show that among